aehng/Lecture-Notes/Module0/Markdown.md

 ```

 ## Paragraphs

 Consecutive lines of text are formed into paragraphs.
 Lines of text in paragraphs can be as long
 or as short
+as
+you
-as you want.
+want.

+Indentation
+    is not preserved
+        by paragraphs.
+            The text is automatically
+                re-flowed
+            to fit
+        the width
+    of the
+window.

-Separate paragraphs with one or more blank lines.
+Separate paragraphs from one another with blank lines.

 Inside paragraphs you can write **bold text** by surrounding words with two asterisks, `**`.
 _Italicized text_ is surrounded by single underlines `_`.
 ~~Struck through text~~ is surrounded by double tildes `~~`.